Image Credit: salphaspirit/Shutterstock.com

-The sample holder in these methods is usually an aluminium pan, with the reference run involving the pan only (sometimes an alumina sample can be used as a reference materials instead of the pan).
-This approach is useful if you want a precise control of the temperature and gives accurate enthalpy and heat capacity measurements.
+The sample holder in these methods is usually an aluminum pan, with the reference run involving the pan only (sometimes an alumina sample can be used as a reference materials instead of the pan).
+This approach is useful if you want precise control of the temperature and gives accurate enthalpy and heat capacity measurements.

 The general equation for working out a sample using heat flow DSC is as follows: